AdamWeissman/AdamWeissman.github.io/_posts/2019-09-25-toc_for_software_abstract_whiteboard_session_1.markdown

 * we realized that the item ranked "35" did not need to be included in the 1-17 steps because the linear process made the note (35) implicit
 * we also realized that steps 1&2 could possibly be combined as long as "y" can be specifically referenced
 * we realized that step 3 might be redundant
-* also reaized that steps 4-7 could not be tested until step 10
+* also realized that steps 4-7 could not be tested until step 10
 * also that steps 13-16 could be if/else statements in a single function, or perhaps separate functions depending on complexity.

 The biggest takeaway, surprise, of this particular whiteboarding sessions was that we were able to work towards a concrete solution despite dealing with random conditions on a completely abstract problem.